 “Ageless” profiles seniors who are pursuing their passions well into their golden years, from drag queen performances to competitive sports.

-If you enjoyed this story, you might also like reading about this fitness-obsessed 80-year-old who will inspire you to move your body.
+If you enjoyed this story, you might also like reading about America’s oldest performing drag queen.

 More from In The Know: